ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 //!
 POD type representing an array-of-char with a known size.
 ```

-So we should attempt to parse a struct if and only if the first section of a
+We should attempt to parse a struct if and only if the first section of a `doc`
-`doc` has a tag that string-compares equal to `"struct"`.
+has a tag that string-compares equal to `"struct"`.
-The `section` data structure represents a tag with a slice-of-`char`, so
+The `section` data structure represents a tag as a slice-of-`char`, so
-performing a string comparison between that and a cstring will look something
+performing a string comparison between that and cstring `"struct"` will look
-like:
+something like:

 ```c
 len == strlen("struct") && strncmp(start, "struct", len) == 0
 ```

-If we jam that string comparison expression into the `parse_doc` function, we
+If we jam that string comparison expression into our `parse_doc` function, we
 see that it does in fact find the `struct` documentation in `example.c`:

 ```c